leoming/rust_crates/README.md

 # Updating packages

-In order to update any package, follow these steps:
+In order to update or add any package, follow these steps:

+* Find the project in `projects/` corresponding to the first-party package you'd like to update.
+If it does not exist, please see the "Adding a first-party package," section.
-* Modify `Cargo.toml` to add, remove or upgrade packages.
+* Modify its `Cargo.toml` to add, remove or upgrade packages.
 * Run `python vendor.py`
     * This runs `cargo vendor` first, which updates `Cargo.lock` and puts downloaded crates into the `vendor` directory